Frequently Asked Questions

 Q What if I need to change any of my accounts?

-A If you need to create a new Facebook or Twitter account, please contact us to assist you in connecting your People-Powered Medicine profile to your new account.
+A If you need to create a new Facebook or Gmail account, please contact us to assist you in connecting your People-Powered Medicine profile to your new account.

 Q What should I do if I lose access to the account I signed up with?

-A If you signed up for PPM with a social media account (e.g. Twitter, Facebook) and then lost access to that account, please contact us to assist you in connecting to PPM with a new account or email.
+A If you signed up for PPM with an email or social media account (e.g., Facebook) and then lost access to that account, please contact us to assist you in connecting to PPM with a new account or email.

 Q Can I close any of the accounts I've shared with PPM if I need to?

-A PPM securely stores a copy of your social media data, so you can close accounts or delete your data without affecting the study.
-If you do close an account and sign up for a new one, please contact us to let us know so we can help connect it to your PPM account.
+A PPM securely stores a copy of your data, so you can close accounts or delete your data without affecting the study.
+If you do close an account and sign up for a new one, please contact us to let us know so we can help connect the new one to your PPM account.

 Q Is PPM just viewing the data in my accounts or is it storing that data somewhere else?

-A We will create a copy of your data and securely store it using Amazon Web Services.
-Amazon Web Services is trusted by thousands of other healthcare, financial and government organizations for the storage of sensitive data.
-Amazon Web Services guarantees all protocols and safeguards have been implemented to ensure the safety and security of your data.
-We share a responsibility within Amazon to protect your data and on our end we utilize modern and secure technologies for storing and transferring your data.
+A We will create a copy of your data and securely store it using Amazon Web Services (AWS).
+AWS is trusted by thousands of other healthcare, financial and government organizations for the storage of sensitive data.
+AWS guarantees all protocols and safeguards have been implemented to ensure the safety and security of your data.
+We share a responsibility within AWS to protect your data and on our end we utilize modern and secure technologies for storing and transferring your data.
 Access to the data is restricted to individuals approved by the Institutional Review Board and the PPM team.